 How to Create a New Project in SSRS

-Please select New and then select the New Project… option for creating new SSRS Project
+Please select New and then select the New Project… option for creating a new SQL Server Reporting Service Project

 Once you click on the New Project… option, It will open New Project window to choose the required project from available project templates

-Click Ok to finish creating a New SQL Server Reporting Service project.
+Click Ok to finish creating a New SSRS project.
 Now, if you look at the Solution Explorer, you can understand the solution name and project name.

-From the above screenshot, you can observe that we have three folders under the SSRS New project
+From the above screenshot, you can observe that we have three folders under the newly created SSRS New project

 - Shared Data Source: If you want to share the same data source for multiple reports, report models, and subscriptions, then we have to create a shared data source.
-Please refer to SSRS Shared Data Source article to understand the Data Source configurations
+Please refer to the Shared Data Source article to understand the Data Source configurations.

 - Shared Dataset: If you want to share the same Dataset with multiple reports, then we have to create a shared Dataset.
-Please refer to Shared Dataset in SSRS article to know about Dataset configurations.
+Please refer to the Shared Dataset article to know about Dataset configurations.

 - Report: This folder is used to create SSRS Reports.
-If you want to create Reports using Wizard then, Please refer SSRS Table Report Using Wizard article.
-Otherwise, see SSRS Table Report article
+If you want to create Reports using Wizard then, Please refer Table Report Using Wizard article.
+Otherwise, see the Table Report article